How Attending a British Summer School Changed Nikita’s Life

 Nikita at Sidcot School in Bristol with Ferit, a student from Türkiye, highlighting the strong bonds between our British summer camp counsellors and students.

-Fast forward to today, and Nikita now works for Academic Summer, returning each year as a camp leader to help guide students on their own journeys.
+Fast forward to today, and Nikita now works for Academic Summer, as a Summer Manager on our London team.
 His sister also followed in his footsteps, joining us as a staff member.
 Nikita shares that working at our summer camps gives him the opportunity to contribute to the positive experiences of young people, just as he once benefited.

 “I really enjoy working with the students now,” he says.
 “It’s a chance to give back and help them grow in the same way I did.
-The camp is not just about improving English or learning academic subjects.
+Academic Summer Camps are not just about improving English or learning academic subjects.
 It’s about becoming more independent, learning responsibility and being open to new cultures.”

 But why choose a British Summer School as opposed to a holiday camp in another country?

 “London is an international hub where so much is going on,” says Nikita.
 “You have seen many of the sights on TV or in movies and now you experience them firsthand.
 As well as all the top brands from fast foods to all kinds of shops.
 It also inspires you to see people rushing to work in the morning, giving you a picture of what your future could look like.
+You can see what it feels like to live in the centre of London not just visit.
 Whether you want to be a lawyer, trader, banker or work in business or as an entrepreneur, this is a place where it is all happening.
 There is so much potential here!”

 Nikita at David Game College in London congratulating British summer school students, on completing their CLIL syllabus, along with other camp leaders.